adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-android330.md

    + ) {
    +    when (purchaseResult) {
    +        is AdaptyPurchaseResult.Success -> {
-   +            // success
+   +            // Grant access to the paid features
    +        }
    +        is AdaptyPurchaseResult.UserCanceled -> {
-   +            // user canceled the purchase flow
+   +            // Handle the case where the user canceled the purchase
    +        }
    +        is AdaptyPurchaseResult.Pending -> {
-   +            // pending purchase
+   +            // Handle deferred purchases (e.g., the user will pay offline with cash
    +        }
    +    }
    + }